-- 1. The students will be able to perform Pancha Jathi adavus in the dance style - 2.
-The students will be able to perform Dasa vidha adavus in the dance style - 3.
-The students will be able to perform Kowthvam in the dance style - 4.
-The students will be able to perform one Keerthanam in the dance style - 5.
-The students will be able to perform one choreography from any work of a contemporary composer - 6.
-The students will be able to recite the jathis and the solkattus of the items learnt in the course and also sing the lyrics of the song for the items learnt
+- 1. perform Pancha Jathi adavus in the dance style - 2. perform Dasa vidha adavus in the dance style - 3. perform Kowthvam in the dance style - 4. perform one Keerthanam in the dance style - 5. perform one choreography from any work of a contemporary composer - 6. recite the jathis and the solkattus of the items learnt in the course and also sing the lyrics of the song for the items learnt

 UNIT Description Topics

 1 Fundamentals Pancha Jathi adavusDasa Vidha Adavus

 2 Dance 1 Kowthavam - 1

-3 Dance 2 Keerthanam - 1
+3 Dance 2 Contemporary Composer Work - 1

 4 Singing and recitation Learning singing the lyrics of the items and the recitation of the jathis and solkattus.

-Course Code Course Title Course Type L T P С Hrs./ Wk.
-M19PA2033 Practical-4 (P4)- Mohiniattam SC 1 0 2 3 5
+Course Code Course Title Course Type L Т P С Hrs./ Wk.
+M21PAS213 Practical-4 (P4)- Mohiniattam SC 1 0 2 3 4